gap-packages/4ti2gap/README.md

 ### Hilbert bases

-hilbert actually only returns the homogenous output.
+hilbert actually only returns the homogeneous output.
 It is called in the following way:

 `HilbertBasis4ti2( problem )`, where problem is a list to specify the input components of the "problem" (see the 4ti2 manual):